pymc-devs/pymc-examples/myst_nbs/splines/spline.myst.md

 ```

 Another visualization of the fit spline values is to plot them multiplied against the basis matrix.
-The knot boundaries are shown as vertical lines again, but now the spline basis is multipled against the values of $w$ (represented as the rainbow-colored curves).
+The knot boundaries are shown as vertical lines again, but now the spline basis is multiplied against the values of $w$ (represented as the rainbow-colored curves).
 The dot product of $B$ and $w$ – the actual computation in the linear model – is shown in black.

 ```{code-cell} ipython3
 wp = idata.posterior["w"].mean(("chain", "draw")).values